setms/book/docs/introduction/software.md

 For instance, a **tokenizer** is a program that breaks a stream of text into individual tokens.
 These tokens may be part of a grammar, in which case we call the tokenizer a **lexer** or **lexical analyzer**.
 The program that analyzes a text against a grammar is a **parser**.
-The parser needs to distinguish between the tokens, so the lexer must output the token it accepted to the parser.
+The lexer must output the token it accepted, so that the parser can use it in its operations.

 ### Model of software